 Getting into a flow state when you suck at something can be tough.
 It’s not usually enjoyable at first because… well… you suck at it, and flow requires skill – which you don’t have yet.
 But you can do it by voluntarily showing up and taking that one small step.

 You can make the suck more enjoyable the same way I made learning to do a backflip more fun.
 Take a class or recruit some friends that are at your same level or slightly above and happy to support you as you learn.

 With your lack of skills at first you may be failing quite a bit.
 However, Psychologists Daniel Kahneman and Amos Tsensky tell us that near wins have a profound effect on the way that we think.
 Those close calls, might have beens, and frustrating failures turn into motivation to work harder to improve on those near misses.

 ONE MORE TIME.
 WHAT DO YOU SUCK AT?

 We admire people that overcome great struggles, aka, “the suck.”
 Why not be one of those people?

 Revisit that list of things you suck and pick one that you would like to improve on?
 Decide on one small step or change you can make today that will help you get a little bit better.
 Print out that 30 day calendar and practice that one step every day for the next 30 days.

-If it helps, I’ve decided that I need to learn how to speak French.
-Over the next 30 days I’m committed to learning the 100 most used phrased in French language.
+If it helps, I’ve decided that I need to learn how to speak Russian.
+Over the next 30 days I’m committed to learning the 100 most used phrased in Russian language.
 I’ll be practicing using some tips and tricks I learned from my man Benny for 30 minutes every day this month.